Age-related Macular Degeneration (AMD) Treatment in Tampa, FL

 - Prevent the worsening of existing macular degeneration

 - Early detection should worsening occur

-What are the Steps That Patients Can Do to Help Slow Vision Loss
+What Are the Steps That Patients Can Take to Help Slow Vision Loss?

 Patients who have both eyes affected by wet AMD do not need to take eye vitamins.
 Patients with only one eye affected by wet AMD will benefit from taking eye vitamins.
 The Age-Related Eye Disease Study Number 2 (AREDS2) vitamin decreases the risk of losing vision from macular degeneration by 25%.
 This formulation is different from a multivitamin.
 Taking a multivitamin plus lutein/zeaxanthin does not contain the same contents as an AREDS2 vitamin.
 Patients who regularly take a multivitamin may take an AREDS2 in addition if recommended by their doctor.